 On August 25, 2023, the Company acquired 100% of the outstanding equity interests of SCADAfence, a provider of operational technology and Internet of Things cybersecurity solutions for monitoring large scale networks, for total consideration of \$52 million, net of cash acquired.
 The business is included in the Industrial Automation reportable business segment.
-The assets and liabilities acquired with SCADAfence are included in the Consolidated Balance Sheet as of June 30, 2024, including \$17 million of intangible assets and \$42 million of goodwill, which is not deductible for tax purposes.
-The purchase accounting is subject to final adjustment, primarily for the value of intangible assets, amounts allocated to goodwill, and tax balances.
+The assets and liabilities acquired with SCADAfence are included in the Consolidated Balance Sheet as of September 30, 2024, including \$17 million of intangible assets and \$42 million of goodwill, which is not deductible for tax purposes.
+The Company finalized the evaluation for the fair value of all the assets and liabilities acquired with SCADAfence during the third quarter of 2024.